 Personal injury law firms handle car accidents all the time.
 And as you could guess accidents in Floridahappen all the time.
 If you’ve been involved in a Miami, Florida, car accident, even before contacting a car crash lawyer, the very first thing that needs to be decided is whether you should receive medical treatment.

-If the accident was at all serious and you have even the slightest suspicion that you have sustained injuries, you need to immediately seek medical attention.
+If the accident was at all serious and you have even the slightest suspicion that you might be injured in any way, you need to immediately seek medical attention.
 This is critically important for several reasons.
 First, seeking treatment quickly improves your odds of minimizing harm and recovering more quickly.
 Second, it gets your injuries recorded immediately; creating a paper trail that will prove helpful down the road.
 Finally, it prevents the other side or the other side’s insurance company from claiming your injuries happened later or were caused by something other than the car accident.

 If your car accident wasn’t serious enough to justify a trip to a doctor, there are still other things you can do to help prepare for a possible future car accident claim.
 First, exchange contact and insurance information with the other driver.
 It’s important to get the person’s name, address, and other insurance details so that when and if a claim occurs your insurance company and your lawyer will have an injury report and will know who they need to reach out to.
 It’s also important to get the contact information for anyone who may have witnessed the accident.
 These people could be important down the line if there is a dispute over what happened.